Caesarius of Terracina

-Saint Caesarius of Terracina (Saint Cesario Deacono, "Saint Caesarius the Deacon") was a Christian martyr.
+Saint Caesarius of Terracina (San Cesario Deacono, "Saint Caesarius the Deacon") was a Christian martyr.
 The church of San Cesareo in Palatio in Rome bears his name.
 He is venerated as a saint in the Eastern Orthodox Church and Roman Catholic Church, with a feast day on 1 November.

 Life

 Caesarius was a deacon of Africa, martyred at Terracina in Italy.

 The "Passio" (story of martyrdom) of Saint Caesarius is set in Terracina, harbor town near Rome and Naples, under the pagan emperor Trajan (r.
 98–117).

 Caesarius, belonging to the ancient and illustrious gens Julia, after a shipwreck, arrived in Terracina to preach the Gospel to poor people.
 In this Roman city, each year on the first day of January, a ceremony of self-immolation took place to assure the health and salvation of the Empire.
 A young man was pampered with material delights and fulfilled in all his wishes for eight months; then he was obliged to mount on a richly harnessed horse, climb up to the summit of city's cliff and throw himself into the void, with the recalcitrant horse, to crash against the rocks and perish in the waves in honour of the god Apollo, as a propitiatory offering for the prosperity of the state and the emperors.
 The deacon Caesarius denounced this pagan custom and protested: "Alas for a state and emperors who persuade by tortures and are fattened on the outpouring of blood".

 The priest of Apollo named Firminus had him arrested and taken before Leontius, Roman consul of Campania.

 During the interrogation, he refused to sacrifice to the pagan god of the sun and light, and his prayers "caused" the temple of Apollo to collapse (located in the Forum), killing the pagan Firminus.
 Caesarius was then locked up in jail and, after twenty-two months, he was taken to the Forum to be judged.
 He asked permission to pray: a radiant light blazed down on him, and the pagan consul Leontius was thereupon converted and sought baptism; he died shortly after (October 30).

 The 1st of November of the year 107 A.D., Luxurius, governor of the city, tied Caesarius and Julian (a local presbyter) up together in a sack and flung them into the sea, from a cliff called "Pisco Montano".

 In this way the deacon Caesarius was martyred, although not before prophesying the death of Luxurius, bitten by a poisonous viper.

 Caesarius and Julian, on that same day, were thrown back onto the shore and were buried by Eusebius, a servant of God, near the town of Terracina.